mlcommons/ck/docs/installation.md

 # CM testing

-If the installation is successful, you can run cm CLI as follows:
+If the installation is successful, you can run the CM CLI as follows:

 ```bash
 gfursin@cmind:~$ cm